jordaniza/keras_to_azure/README.md

 - json
 - flask

+# Azure

+The model is *currently* hosted in an Azure Container Instance (ACI) at predixa-dynamix.eastus.azurecontainer.io

 # areas for improvement:

+- Troubleshoot timeout issue with ACI
 - Add validations on input size and shape - we have none at the moment
 - Add proper error handling & messaging in app.py - we have none at the moment
 - The Keras model in this repo needs to be replaced with a properly trained one, same format but this one is a throwaway
 - Need to migrate the Docker registry to private
+- Forgot to remove debug mode from flask